Health Sciences BS and Physician Assistant MHS Bridge Program

 Minimum Required Credits: 261.5

-Co-op Options: One Co-op
+Co-op Options: One Co-op (Six years)

 About the Program

-Drexel’s undergraduate Health Sciences program and graduate Physician Assistant (PA) program have partnered to offer a BS/MHS Bridge Program option available to high-achieving students enrolled in the Health Sciences program.
-The BS/MHS PA Bridge Program option is a linked academic track that enables students to complete their bachelor’s and master’s degrees in Health Sciences, including sitting for the Physician Assistant National Certifying Exam (PANCE), in 5.25 years as opposed to the traditional 6.25 years.
+Drexel’s undergraduate Health Sciences program and graduate Physician Assistant (PA) program have partnered to offer a BS/MHS Bridge program option available to high-achieving students enrolled in the Health Sciences program.
+The BS/MHS PA Bridge program option is a linked academic track that enables students to complete their bachelor’s and master’s degrees in Health Sciences, including sitting for the Physician Assistant National Certifying Exam (PANCE), in 5.25 years as opposed to the traditional 6.25 years.

 Students pursue a Bachelor of Science degree in Health Sciences during their first three years of study and a Master of Health Science degree during the final 2.25 years of study.
 The bachelor’s degree in Health Sciences is awarded following completion of year four (first year of graduate study), and the master’s degree is awarded following completion of the Physician Assistant program.